lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 option is optional and defaults to `/`.

 Before a service can accept traffic, you must define the Service in the Tailscale admin console and approve this device as a Service host.

-More information:
+More information: [Services][tailscale_info_services].

-[Services][tailscale_info_services].
+**Note:** This option manages the Tailscale Serve configuration for all configured services.
+If you previously configured any `svc:*` serve entries manually, they will be removed when this app starts.
+Make sure to migrate all services you want to keep into this option.

 This option is disabled by default.